evannetwork/evannetwork.github.io/dev/security.md

 - **block** - this annotes the _starting_ point, from which on the key is valid

 The Sharings of a contract is basically a structured list of encrypted keys.

 In a simple contract, the creator of the contract creates a single data key for this contract and wants to share it with other contract members to enable them to read the data in the contract.
 Therefore, the creator puts the data key into the Sharings info.
 To prevent third parties from accessing this data key, it is encrypted with the communication key between the contract owner and the contract participant.

 ![sharings - schema](/public/dev/sharings_schema.png)

+## Establishing trust with Participants
+# Key Exchange
+By default, any data stored in [Smart Contracts](/dev/smart-contracts) is encrypted.
+This is also true for [profiles](/tutorial/create-identity), [Digital Twins](/dev/dgitial-twin) and other tools.
+As a result, it is impossible for others to read data in external contracts.
+Profiles can't read each others contacts etc. People can't even send each other [BMail](/tutorial/mailbox) messages.

+To establish communication, accounts/ contracts need to exchange keys.
+This is one of the most basic operations in `evan.network`, because without exchanging keys, little else can be done.
+If you are an end user, it is done for you in most cases and you won't even notice.
+Otherwise, you can use the [contacts](/tutorial/contacts) ÐApp to initiate key exchanges.

+As a developer, you usually have to keep track of this yourself, unless you use one of the helper functions from [Factories](/dev/smart-contract#contract-factories) or [Business Centers](/dev/smart-contract#business-cener).

+The key exchange module is made available through the [blockchain core](https://github.com/evannetwork/api-blockchain-core) library.

 ### Key Criteria